17 June 2026 News

 These sessions support professionals to build their knowledge and confidence, helping them respond to the complex and changing needs of people affected by MND.

-The day concluded with care co-ordinators sharing updates on projects designed to strengthen services.
+The day concluded with care co-ordinators sharing updates on their projects to continue improving care.

-This included piloting a new service evaluation tool, gRoWE, and developing a bowel management pathway, an area which can have a significant impact on quality of life.
+This included piloting a new service evaluation tool, gRoWE, and developing a bowel management pathway, an issue which often indirectly affects people with MND.

 Making a difference together

-Events like the Care Centre and Network Day play an important role in bringing professionals together to share learning and best practice.
+Events like the Care Centre and Network Day play an important role in bringing professionals together to connect, share best practice and build their knowledge and skills.

 By working collaboratively, services can continue to improve - helping ensure everyone affected by MND receives the best possible care and support.